rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 let x = Math.Max(123., 456.)
 ```

-☝️ In general, use case only recommended for classes designed for this usage.
+☝️ In general, only recommended for classes designed for this usage.

 ---